macfire10/todolist-app/README.md

 - *Server Side Rendering*.
 Powered with Next.js.
 - *Session store*.
 It it not required to authorize with login and password, but your data is still persisted between sessions (with the help of cookies).
 - *Optimistic UI*.
 UI is updated before the server responses.
 - *Responsive layout*.
-UI is updated before the server responses.
+Desktop/Mobile support.
 - *E2E testing*.
 The automated tests (CodeceptJS) are integrated into CI pipeline and run on every push.
 - *Light & Dark theme*.
 Preloads based on your system default theme.
+- *A11Y*.
+Important actions are labelled.

 Some reasoning regarding the picks of dependencies are to be found below.